 By anticipating technologies now that are mature in the future and that will be able to be deployed on an industrial scale, Project ONE will have a role in a climate-neutral future.
 The flexibility to implement these interventions as soon as possible is already built into the design of Project ONE.

 - Use of 100% hydrogen.
 Today, 60% of the cracking process is fed with CO2-neutral hydrogen (the rest with gas).
-But in the future, this can be increased to 100% use of hydrogen, on condition that sufficient green hydrogen is available.
+But in the future, this can be increased to 100% use of hydrogen, on condition that sufficient climate-friendly hydrogen is available.

 - CO2 capture.
 INEOS is also preparing for a future in which CO2 is captured and stored and, where possible, used as a raw material.
 We have made pre-investments for installing a carbon capturing unit on site.
 Through its membership in Antwerp@C INEOS also explores the feasibility of building a CCUS value chain in the Port of Antwerp.